JoshuaChou2018/me/openings/intern/index.md

 **Salary and Benefits**

-Interns will not be paid salary, but will be rewarded based on actual research achievements.
+Interns will not be paid a salary, but will be rewarded based on actual research achievements.
+I hope you can participate in some research projects so that you can get authorship on some papers.

   <br>